Government's COVID-19 relief measures: What businesses need to know.

 The Canada Emergency Rent Subsidy (CERS) replaced the Canada Emergency Commercial Rent Assistance (CECRA) Program, and no longer requires your landlord to participate.

-The CERS provides rent and mortgage support directly to businesses and other organizations, offering up to 65% of their eligible expenses based on how they’ve been affected by COVID-19, until June 5th, 2021.
+The CERS provides rent and mortgage support directly to businesses and other organizations, offering a percentage of their eligible expenses based on how they’ve been affected by COVID-19, until October 23rd, 2021.
+Between August 29 and September 25, 2021, you can claim 40% of your expenses.
+Between September 25 and October 23, 2021, you can claim 20% of your expenses.
 Organizations that are temporarily closed because of a local public health decision can qualify for an additional 25% of their expenses.
 This support can also be claimed retroactively for prior periods.